Lutando/docs-oxd/sources/libraries/api-client-libraries.md

 # oxd API Client Libraries
-Written for client-application developers, the oxd client libraries provide simple, flexible, powerful access to the oxd APIs.
+Written for client-application developers, the oxd client libraries provide simple, flexible, powerful access to the oxd OpenID Connect and UMA authentication and authorization APIs.

 ## Featured libraries for oxd